 As usual with the most interesting discoveries on our travel paths, Dubno was a pure coincidence.
 We were trying to get to Rivne on that particular day, taking a marshrutka ride first thing in the morning from Tarnopol, a city that was the second stop on our travel through Ukraine in June 2016.
 Long story short, we arrived at the bus station in Tarnopol just in time, but marshurtka to Rivne was standing there fully packed and no amount of being “naive foreigner” would make it stretch, so marshrutka went away and we were left standing behind.

-We jumped on the second one that day, going in the general vague direction of where we were going, but we randomly got off the bus in a tiny town of Dubno.
+We jumped on the second one that day, going in the general vague direction of where we were going and randomly got off the bus in a tiny town of Dubno.
 I believe our decision making process went a bit like “Where are we?”
 “I do not know, I think we passed a sign with a name Dubno on it” “What is in Dubno?”
 “I have no idea, want to find out?” 🙂 Travel, you beautiful whimsical creature of freedom, you.

 After getting out of the bus we decided to acquire a bit more local knowledge, seeing a tourist agency on our way (booking tours of Italy for Ukrainians from Dubno) and hoping to be furnished with a local map.
 We stepped in there and met probably the most enthusiastic CouchSurfer in the tiny town of Dubno (population: 38 thousand people) – or most likely the only one.

-And as usual in travel, the most interesting meetings happen when you least expect it…
+Pages of Polish-Ukrainian history books are never easy, but I valued the possibility to talk about it to the locals of Volhynia.
+And as usual in travel, the most interesting meetings happen when you least expect it..

-Here, between the four walls of a closed-off courtyard of an old castle, which used to belong to a Ruthenian aristocratic Ostrogsky family, later on sold to the Polish Lubomirsky family, I was hit right in my gut with a huge bucket of nostalgia – in a moment I least expected it.
-I stopped, looked around me and marveled at what this place must have been in the 17th and 18th centuries.
+Here, between the four walls of a closed-off courtyard of an old castle, which used to belong to a Ruthenian aristocratic Ostrogsky family, later on sold to the Polish Lubomirsky family, I was hit right in my gut with this wave of nostalgia – in a moment I least expected it.
+I stopped, looked around and marveled at what this place must have been in the 17th and 18th centuries.

 Paradise lost – was my first very persistent reaction that did not leave my imagination for the whole time being there.
-The space around me looked closer to the mythical Arcadia than anything I could ever imagine, or have ever experienced.
-As I walked around the courtyard literally swimming in the hot sun, all I could think about was this myth of Arcadia as presented in the literature of Renaissance.
+The space around me looked more like the mythical Arcadia than anything I ever imagined, or ever experienced.
+As I walked around the courtyard, literally swimming in the hot sun, all I could think about was this myth of Arcadia as presented in the literature of Renaissance.
 Paradise lost.
 A little pocket of time long gone.
-Idyllic space of natural beauty, pastoral simplicity.
+Idyllic space of natural beauty, and child-like simplicity.
 Golden.
 Quiet.
-With air so sweet from the scent of pear and apple trees, light buzzing with bumblebee sound and pastoral harmony, not corrupted by any conflict or civilization; between those stone walls in those forgotten gardens.
-Logically speaking, I knew this was not the case there, like everywhere in those lands the scene in front of my eyes was more than likely a backstage to the repeated stagings of horrors.
+With air so sweet from the scent of pear and apple trees, light buzzing with bumblebee sound and pastoral harmony, not corrupted by any conflict; between those stone walls in those forgotten gardens.
+Logically speaking, I knew this was not the case.
+Like everywhere in these broken lands, my surroundings were more than likely a backdrop to the repeated stagings of horrors.
+The palace, with interior like an open, gushing wound, crumbling inside with ceilings and floors removed, was a testament to that.
 Somehow though there was no trace of it left in the gentle harmony of the afternoon sun, touching the stones surrounding the courtyard..

-Freedom, pride and honor are building blocks of the Polish culture, which for a very long time had to serve to continue my country – more as an idea than reality.
-Polish culture had to withstand 123 years of partitions and a complete disappearance from the map, active politics of Germanization and Rusification, two world wars and 50 years of Soviet domination.
-This love of freedom that we trace back collectively to that Golden Age in Polish history and the nihil novi idea – that nothing can be decided about us behind our backs – this has sustained us, supported us and brought us back.
-I am European and an expat, yet I am Polish at heart, that feeling confirmed throughout the years of living outside of Poland.
-Probably this enduring strength of values we ascribe to that world, which is gone, but still ever present, beautiful and near, was why that feeling of nostalgia hit me right in the gut in that moment and that place.
+Freedom, pride and honor are the building blocks of the Polish soul.
+They had to sustain my country for a long time.
+Polish culture had to withstand 123 years of partitions and a complete disappearance from the map, an active politics of Germanization and Rusification, two world wars and 50 years of Soviet domination.
+This love of freedom that we trace back to the Golden Age in Polish history and the nihil novi idea – that nothing can be decided about us behind our backs – this has sustained us, supported us and brought us back.
+If you are Polish, you are rebellious by nature – you just are.

 Later we walked through the town of Dubno and saw scenes of everyday life against the backdrop of destruction.
 We saw monasteries with golden cupolas and old gates from 15th century, and a ruined synagogue from 17th century, the memory of millions of Jews that used to live in the Pale of Settlement.
 Dubno was a town with thriving Jewish population before WW2, over 50 percent of inhabitants, all perished, the building itself broken, burnt down and in the state of decay now..